About Us

 Real over Pretty

-Pretty is great.
-We love pretty.
-But we will always pick the honest version of a story over the polished version of a story.
+Pretty is great and we love pretty, but we will always choose an honest version of a story over a polished version.
 Always.
-We trust you to handle it, because you’re a grown woman, and you know.
+We trust you to handle this, you’re a grown woman, you know.

 ii.